uzubair/vagrant-dev/README.md

 # Vagrant

-Vagrant is used for builing development enviornments.
+Vagrant is used for building development enviornments.
 It improves development/production parity by focusing on automation and lowering development environment setup time.

 ## Requirements
 Make sure you don't have anything listening locally on ports 80 and 8080 before continuing.